Menu

 5. In February 2020, members of the Suffolk Philharmonic Orchestra performed an interactive assembly to the whole school.
 Our pupils learnt about the different instruments being played and were able to ask questions to the professional musicians.

 7. Pupils who learn musical instruments are given the opportunity to showcase their talents by performing in our Tuesday music assemblies.
 We have enjoyed listening to performances from several pupils on instruments including the piano, violin, cello, guitar and drums.
+Year 3 and 4 are also given the opportunity to attend Suffolk Music Hub's WCET Festival and perform a variety of pieces that they have learnt during their music lessons.

 Calendar of performances/workshops :